p9s/emacscompanywords/README.md

 It defines a words constant list by 'defconst'.
 And define a company backend to complete English words.
 It only needs company mode.
-Do not require ispell or orther program.
+Do not require ispell or other program.

 ## Useage